Spectral form factor and energy correlations in banded random matrices: Energy moments and density of states

 where $a$ is related to the variance of the off-diagonal matrix elements, $\fbslj{1}{x}$ is the Bessel function of the first kind of order 1 and $\alpha$ is the interpolation parameter.
-Comparing the energy moments of $\rho(E; \alpha, a)$ to those of BRM, we get
+We assume that $\rho(E; \alpha, a)$ for RPE approximates the density of states for the BRM such that the energy moments of two random matrix ensembles can be equated to obtain